Understanding Days Sales Outstanding & Its Role in Optimizing A/R

 Why is DSO important?

-DSO is a critical business metric because it determines the financial situation and growth.
-It also signifies how good a business is at recovering its past dues.
-Suppose a business takes longer than 45 days; it has to streamline its collections process to convert orders to cash in fewer days.
+DSO is a critical business metric because it determines the financial health of a business.
+It signifies how good a business is at recovering its past dues.
+If a business takes longer than 45 days to convert orders into cash, it must streamline its collections process to expedite cash conversion.

 DSO also offers insights into the following: